phaserjs/phaser-ce/README.md

 Currently there are over 700 Phaser 2 examples, with the full source code and assets available.

-Browse [Phaser Examples](http://phaser.io/examples) or clone [phaser-examples-mirror](https://github.com/samme/phaser-examples-mirror) and eat your heart out!
+Browse [Phaser Examples Mirror](https://github.com/samme/phaser-examples-mirror) and eat your heart out!

 ### Web Templates